AUTOMATION & RECORDING

 - Import the MIDI data using the 'Create one channel per track' option (see above).
 NOTE: the import method will determine if you see the 'Create one channel per track' option, use 1 or 3.3 (above).

 - Press play and enjoy the cheesy world of 'General MIDI'.
-We recommend replacing the Fruity Outs with regular Plugin instruments before someone catches you!
+We recommend replacing the General MIDI sounds with better plugin instruments before someone catches you!